dell/csm-docs/content/v3/csidriver/features/powermax.md

 ## iSCSI CHAP

-Starting from version 1.3.0, unidirectional Challenge Handshake Authentication Protocol (CHAP) for iSCSI has been supported.
+Starting from v1.3.0, the unidirectional Challenge Handshake Authentication Protocol (CHAP) for iSCSI has been supported.
 To enable CHAP authentication:
 1. Create secret `powermax-creds` with the key `chapsecret` set to the iSCSI CHAP secret.
 If the secret exists, delete and re-create the secret with this newly added key.
 2. Set the parameter `enableCHAP` in `my-powermax-settings.yaml` to true.